Westminster, CO selects Passport as the digital operating system to manage all parking transactions

 The city can now realize backend operational efficiency and offer contactless payment choice to parkers

 Westminster, Colo.
-(August 11, 2020) — Passport, the transportation software company that provides parking technology to Fort Collins, Arvada, Greeley, and many other cities in Colorado, announces its partnership with the City of Westminster.
-Passport will deploy its operating system to provide the City with an open ecosystem model for parking payments, including Passport Parking, as well as its digital parking enforcement and permit solutions.
+(August 11, 2020) — Passport, the transportation software and payments company that provides parking technology to Fort Collins, Arvada, Greeley, and many other cities in Colorado, announces its partnership with the City of Westminster.
+Passport will deploy its operating system to provide the City with an open ecosystem model for parking payments, including contactless parking payments through Passport Parking, the mobile pay parking app, as well as its parking enforcement and digital parking permits solutions.

 “The City of Westminster is partnering with Passport to provide a superior parking experience for residents and visitors,” said Wady Burgos, parking and transportation demand management coordinator.
 “Drivers will have a variety of parking payment options available, including Passport Parking, and the city will be able to digitally enforce and efficiently manage permits – all from one place.”